 - 4 cloves garlic, peeled and minced

-- 1 small bunch, red swiss chard, rinsed.
+- 1 small bunch, red Swiss chard, rinsed and chopped (5 cups)

-- 8 cups vegetable or chicken stock or combo of stock and bean cooking liquid.
+- 8 cups vegetable or chicken broth or combo of stock and bean cooking liquid.

 - salt and pepper to taste